 - Inserting a needle into a highly sensitive/fragile vein

-- Accidentally perforating both sides of the vein when inserting a needle, which can cause leak out from the opposite end
+- Accidentally perforating both sides of the vein when inserting a needle, causing a leak out from the opposite end

 - Inserting a needle into a movable vein

-- Moving around while a catheter/needle is inserted into the vein
+- Moving around while a catheter/needle is in the vein

-Individuals who have a blown vein may experience bruising and swelling around the vein that can appear discolored (red, purple or black).
+Individuals with a blown vein may experience bruising and swelling around the vein.

-Tenderness around the blown vein area may also be apparent.
+Tenderness around the vein area may also be apparent.

-The first step in treating a blown vein is to identify whether or not the vein has actually blown and if so how severe the situation is.
+The first step in treating a blown vein is to identify whether the vein has blown and, if so, how severe it is.

-As mentioned previously you can often identify a blown vein by observing discoloration around the perforated area and checking for swelling and tenderness.
+You can identify a blown vein by observing discoloration around the area and checking for swelling and tenderness.

 - Apply pressure to the area